deadlyvipers/dojo_rules/introduction.md

 * Never bring live blades on the tatami
 * Respect your opponents
 * Most Sensei's should be respected
-* My favorite Code School path is Ruby
+* My deadly skills are JavaScript